PhD Program in Management

-PhD Program Faculty (Fall 2017-present)
+PhD Program Faculty

-- Frances Fabian (Associate Professor & PhD Program Coordinator; PhD 1997, Texas; email@example.com): strategic management, on-line communities, entrepreneurship
+- Frances Fabian (Associate Professor; PhD 1997, Texas; email@example.com): strategic management, on-line communities, entrepreneurship

-- Kristen P. Jones (Assistant Professor; PhD 2014, George Mason; firstname.lastname@example.org): subtle and overt discrimination, pregnancy discrimination, stigmas, sexism, diversity training
+- Kristen P. Jones (Assistant Professor & PhD Program Coordinator; PhD 2014, George Mason; firstname.lastname@example.org): managing workplace diversity and inclusion, subtle and overt discrimination, pregnancy discrimination, stigmas, sexism, diversity training

 - Robert R. Wiggins (Associate Professor; PhD 1995, Texas; firstname.lastname@example.org): sustained competitive advantage, hypercompetition, information systems